-For information about this assessment, requests may be made to the City of Monroe Attn: Joey Witcher, POB 725 Monroe, Georgia 30655.
-Or call 770-266-3429.
-You may choose to attend city council meetings held the second Tuesday of each month at City Hall located at 215 North Broad Street.
+For information about this assessment, requests may be made to the City of Monroe Attn: Joey Witcher, \POB 725\ Monroe, Georgia 30655.
+Or you may choose to attend city council meetings held the second Tuesday of each month at City Hall located at 215 North Broad Street.

 Certified operators, skilled in water treatment, produce water using proven treatment processes.
 These processes are coagulation, flocculation, sedimentation, and microfiltration.
 Disinfection assures the water is safe for consumption.
-Analysis are performed about every three hours.
+Analyses are performed about every three hours.
 In a year, over 15,000 tests are performed to give our customers the best quality water from source to tap.

-The microfiltration plant, the first in Georgia, is unique in that it can remove impurities 0.2 microns or above .
+The microfiltration plant, the first in Georgia, is unique in that it can remove impurities 0.2 microns or larger.
 By forcing water through a cellulite filter, impurities that could be harmful are removed.
 To give a perspective on micron size, the eye of a needle is about 1,230 microns and a typical cell in your body is about 10 microns.